jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 > We need to be careful about the scale used for the x-axis and y-axis.
 In the diagram above, the gradient does not look steep.
 It is because we have a much smaller scale for y-axis than the x-axis (0 to 150 vs -10 to 10).

-***Large learning rate overshoots your target.** Here is another illustration of some real problems.
+**Large learning rate overshoots your target.** Here is another illustration of some real problems.
 When we gradually descent, we may land in an area with a steep gradient which the $$W$$ will bounce back.
 This type of shape is very hard to find the minima with a constant learning rate.
 Advanced methods to address this problem will be discussed later.

 <div class="imgcap">
 <img src="/assets/dl/ping.jpg" style="border:none;">
 </div>

-This example is real but dramatical.
+This example is dramatical but real.
 But in a lesser extend, instead of settle down at the bottom, $$ W $$ oscillates around the minima slightly.
 If we drop a ball in Grand Canyon, we expect it to land in the bottom.
 In DL, this is harder.

 > Adjusting learning rate with better optimization techniques is heavily studied and still in active research for very complex problems.